Pindara Private Hospital: Facility services

-Location

-Pindara Private Hospital is located just off Benowa Road, on Allchurch Avenue, Benowa, Gold Coast.

 History

 Early history

-Built by Allen and Gwen Ramsay, Pindara Private Hospital opened to the public in 1971 offering 50 beds and 3 operating theatres. in 1987 the first private emergency department in Australia was established. in the 1990s the hospital went under numerous expansions and renovations.
-The operating theaters were upgraded with the number increased to 5m which opened in 1993.
-A 47-bed wing, catering for maternity and surgical needs was established in 1995. in 1998 the Pindara Day Procedure Centre was opened.
+Built by Allen and Gwen Ramsay, Pindara Private Hospital opened to the public in 1971 offering 50 beds and three operating theatres.
+In 1987 the first private emergency department in Australia was established.
+During the 1990s the hospital underwent numerous expansions and renovations.
+A 47-bed wing, catering for maternity and surgical needs was established in 1995 and in 1998 the Pindara Day Procedure Centre was opened.

 2000s–present

-2004 saw a cardiac lap opened and a 6th operating theatre.
+2004 saw a cardiac lap opened and a sixth operating theatre.
 The upgrade/ refurbishment of the East Wing in 2007 added an extra 80 beds to the hospital.
-In 2009 stage 1 of the major redevelopment commenced adding; a 50-bed ward, four additional operating theatres, a suit of specialists' rooms and a new multi-story car park. in 2014 stage 2 of the redevelopment was opened to the public officially being named the Dr David Lindsay Wing.
-The new 5-story wing features; 5 new wards – 2 new 29 surgical wards, a 24-bed neurosciences unit and a 29-bed oncology unit bring the total number of beds to 348.
-Two new operating theatres and kitchen facilities were also included in the new wing. in 2015 the rehabilitation unit, renal unit and chronic pain unit also opened.
+In 2009 stage one of a major redevelopment commenced adding; a 50-bed ward, four additional operating theatres, a suit of specialists' rooms and a new multi-storey car park.
+In 2014 stage two of the redevelopment was opened, officially being named the Dr David Lindsay Wing.
+The new five-storey wing features; five new wards – two new 29 surgical wards, a 24-bed neurosciences unit and a 29-bed oncology unit bring the total number of beds to 348.
+Two new operating theatres and kitchen facilities were also included in the new wing.
+In 2015 the rehabilitation unit, renal unit and chronic pain unit also opened.

-House Rules emergency

-On House Rules season 5 in 2017, an accident was caused when renovating a Gold Coast couples' house, when Geek Twin Andrew dropped a sheet of glass on a skip bin and had suspected artery and nerve damage.
-The show's medic and paramedic contestants Sean and Ella provided first aid.
-Andrew was rushed into surgery at Pindara Private Hospital.
-No arteries were severed but he had damage to the nerves and tendon.